26Vamsi/Git-Commands/README.md

 ### Merge from branch to main
 - `git diff <branch-name>` --> to compare commits,branches,files & more
-- `git merge <branch-name>` --> to merge to branches (https://stackoverflow.com/questions/5601931/how-do-i-safely-merge-a-git-branch-into-master) -This was made by Vamsi..
+- `git merge <branch-name>` --> to merge to branches
+- perfer this article from stack over flow (https://stackoverflow.com/questions/5601931/how-do-i-safely-merge-a-git-branch-into-master)

+  -This was made by Vamsi..